-Perry Wellington 4.5 – Market Watch
+Perry Wellington 4.5 – Market watch

-Perry Wellington is here to give tips and tools to help you be successful when you are buying or selling a home.
-Here is a look at the real estate market from realtor.com telling us about the best time to list a home.
+(WTAJ) – Perry Wellington provides tips and tools to help you be successful when buying or selling your home.

+Take a look at some trends Property Brothers from HGTV are ditching and doing instead.

 by: Catherine NewmanPosted: / Updated: